-The Authority was created to issue bonds to securitize a portion of the future revenue stream available under the Master Settlement Agreement ("MSA") among participating cigarette manufacturers and 46 states and six other U.S. jurisdictions ("Settling States") in order to generate \$450 million of cash for the State of Washington (the "State") in the 2002-2004 biennium.
-In November 2002, \$517 million of bonds were issued and \$450 million was deposited by the Authority into the State general fund in exchange for acquiring 29.2% of the State's tobacco revenue settlement stream.
-The final maturity of the bonds is in 2032.
+The Authority was created to generate a one-time payment of \$450 million for the State of Washington (the "State") in the 2002-2004 biennium by issuing bonds securitizing a portion of the future revenue stream available under the Master Settlement Agreement ("MSA") among participating cigarette manufacturers and Settling States.
+The Settling States included the state of Washington, 45 other states and six other U.S. jurisdictions.
+In November 2002, \$517 million of bonds were issued and \$450 million was deposited by the Authority into the State general fund in exchange for acquiring a one-time payment of \$30 million at bond closing and 29.2% of the State's Tobacco Settlement Revenues ("TSRs") received on or after July 1, 2003.
+The final maturity of the Series 2002 Bonds was 2032.
+On October 17, 2013, \$334,700,000 in refunding bonds were issued.
+The bond proceeds were used to currently refund all 2002 bonds.
+The structure of the Series 2013 Refunding Bonds provided a reduced interest rate with a final scheduled maturity in 2033.
+The expected maturity of the Series 2013 Refunding Bonds is 2023.
 For further information on the MSA, see Note 6.
+Additional information on the current refunding, see Note 5.